MA in Museum Studies Course Descriptions

 Transcultural Aesthetics, Ethnography and Cultural Bias

-This course seeks address the relationships between aesthetics, religion and the socio-cultural function of objects and the delicate role of museums in fostering aesthetic systems.
-The differences between art museums, archaeology museums and ethnography museums will be reviewed as will definitions of art and artifact.
+This course seeks to address the relationships between aesthetics, religion and the socio-cultural function of objects and the delicate role of museums in fostering aesthetic systems.
+The differences between art museums, archaeology museums, and ethnography museums will be reviewed as will definitions of art and artifact.
 The role of photography and other didactic measures will be evaluated historically and conceptually.
-Most of this analysis will take place though case studies.
+Most of this analysis will take place through case studies.

 Museum Spaces and Technologies

 This course investigates the design of museum spaces and the various architectural and technological means used to enhance the public experience of the content of those spaces.
 Virtual museums and web presence will also be addressed insofar as these are related to and often derived from the experience of physical displays in the museum.
 Special attention will be given to issues of sustainability and the importance of local context in creating museum experiences.

 Using case studies and theoretical analyses, this course explores how museums reach out to their communities, including the staging of events for public outreach, teaching from objects and teaching others (guides, volunteers, interns) to teach from objects, and the educational use of technologies.
 It will also examine the role of the museum educator and his or her engagement with the phenomena of formal, informal, and lifelong learning.
 Students interested in pursuing a career as a museum educator are strongly encouraged to enroll.

 This course investigates the ethical, historical and cultural issues in the conservation and preservation of museum objects using selected case studies.
 Topics include the assessment of the historical significance of objects, risk management approaches to the management of cultural property, and issues relating to the care, handling, and storage of art objects and museum buildings.